newur/blog/content/posts/2020-1-31_11-00/index.md

 }
 ```

-5 lines of config, and the site is reachable via https.
-All the certificate negotation with Let's Encrypt is done in the background.
-Only make sure you set up a proper A Record for your subdomain (here the `blog` part in front of the domain), otherwise the whole magic won't work.
+Five lines of config, and the site is reachable via https.
+All the certificate negotiation with Let's Encrypt is done in the background.
+Only make sure you set up a proper DNS A Record for your domain (here for the `blog` sub domain), otherwise the whole magic won't work.

 Let's have a closer look at each line.